All Wetaskiwin City Council meetings take place at City Hall (4705 - 50 Ave)

 The fees for a Compliance Certificate are $100.00 for residential ($200.00 rush) and $200.00 non-residential ($400.00 rush).

-This Bylaw was approved by City Council at the January 11th regular Council meeting (2016).
 The purpose of Bylaw 1858-15 is to establish fees for safety code permits, development permits and engineering fees & charges.
-The fees listed in the columns below will be revised shortly to reflect the fees and charges stated in approved Bylaw 1858-15.
+The fees listed below reflect the fees and charges stated in approved Bylaw 1858-15.

 New Home Buyer Protection Act

 All Albertans who buy a new home will have warranty coverage for their purchase under new legislation.
 The